linux-rdma/rdma-core/providers/ionic/man/ionicdv.7.md

 mask assigned to a completion queue, and **ionic_dv_qp_get_udma_idx**(3) to query the UDMA pipeline index assigned to a queue pair.

+## Express Doorbell

+Express doorbell optimizations can reduce doorbell overhead for certain WQE sizes.
+By default, only 64-byte WQE express doorbell is enabled.
+Use **ionic_dv_pd_set_expdb_mask**(3) to enable express doorbell for additional WQE sizes on a protection domain.

 ## Controller Memory Bar (CMB)

 Send and receive queues can optionally be placed in the controller memory